-The sacred monogram (hg) occurs on the shield, which is almost uniformly introduced into the design of the andirons, up to the time of the Reformation, when it is generally superseded by a coat of arms, or some other device.
-Fig. 9 is one of a pair belonging to Mr. Wickens, of Buxted, and was probably cast in the early part of the sixteenth century.
-At the Sergisson's Arms public-house, Hayward's Heath, is a very large pair, ornamented in a rather singular manner (Fig. 10).
-The shield, which occupies the ordinary position at the insertion of the legs, bears the arms of France, a favourite device on our iron works; and above it, on another shield attached to the pillar or stem of the andiron, is the legend H holp on.
+181 The sacred monogram IHS occurs on the shield, which is almost uniformly introduced into the design of the andirons, up to the time of the Reformation, when it is generally superseded by a coat of arms, or some other device.
+A pair belongs to Mr Wickens, of Buxted, and was probably cast in the early part of the sixteenth century.
+At the Sergisson's Arms public-house, Haywards Heath, is a very large pair, ornamented in a rather singular manner.
+The shield, which occupies the ordinary position at the insertion of the legs, bears the arms of France, a favourite device on our iron works; and above it, on another shield attached to the pillar or stem of the andiron, is the legend 'I HOLY ON'.
 The letters R.F. above, and the G.B.C. below, may be the initials of the founder, and of the person for whom they were made, with, perhaps, that of his place of residence.
-With respect to the meaning of the legend, there is much scope for conjecture: perhaps it should be read "Jesus Holy One."
-If this be a correct interpretation, it affords another instance of the vulgar misapprehension of the meaning of the Greek IH Σ , the very ancient contraction of $I{\eta\sigma\sigma\sigma\nu\varsigma}$, corrupted during the middle ages to I.H.S or (hg, and interpreted to signify "Jesus, hominum Salvator."
-Sometimes the Σ was taken to be a \mathfrak{r} , and the \mathfrak{fhr} was read "Jesus hominum Consolator."
-These misapprehensions originated with the clergy, who were, in those days, generally unacquainted with Greek; but the vulgar, who were equally unlearned in Latin, had their reading also, and made I.H.S. stand for "Jesus Holy Saviour," which is still retained as its meaning by the illiterate in Sussex.
-When the monogram took the form of \mathfrak{fhr} , the last letter might be easily mistaken for an $\mathfrak{0}$, and in this way, I am disposed to believe, the founder made it the initial of "one," and thus developed a new theory upon this diu vexata questio by producing the "Jesus Holy One" upon this andiron.
+With respect to the meaning of the legend, there is much scope for conjecture: perhaps it should be read 'Jesus Holy One'.14

 To return to the history of the manufacture; there is little doubt that ordnance was made in this county in the fifteenth century.
 It is believed that some of the old banded guns of wrought iron preserved in the Tower of London, and elsewhere, and dating so far back as the reign of Henry VI, were of Sussex manufacture.
-In the tenth volume of the 'Archæologia,' is an engraving, from a drawing by James Lambert, jun., of a mortar, formerly at Eridge Green, in the parish of Frant, and the account given of it is as follows:
+In the tenth volume of the "Archaeologia",15 is an engraving, from a drawing by James Lambert,jun., of a mortar, formerly at Eridge Green in the parish of Frant, and the account given of it is as follows:

-"It has always been understood that this mortar was the first that was made in England. . . .
-[It] now lies at Eridge Green, and has served for many years for the amusement of the people on a holiday or fair-day, when they collect money to buy gunpowder to throw the shell to a hill about a mile distant.
+"It has always been understood that this mortar was the first that was made in England (It) now lies at Eridge Green, and has served for many years for the amusement of the people on a holiday or fair-day, when they collect money to buy gunpowder to throw the shell to a hill about a mile distant.
 The weight of the shell sinks it so deep into the earth, that it costs no little pains to dig it out after each discharge, which is repeated as long as the money lasts.
 The chamber of the gun is cast-iron, the other part, as is evident, wrought."